PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-06-20 06:48:08
+Last updated: 2024-06-20 06:48:42
-Random Quote: Jesus!
-Just grow some fucking balls! - Walter White
+Random Quote: Oh, this dress is totally going to get me laid on my wedding night. - Lily Aldrin